BrewingWeasel/gleamgen/README.md

         handler: fn(greeting) {
           greeting
           |> expression.concat_string(expression.string(" from "))
-          // trying to concat any other type would be a compilation error
+          // trying to concatenate any other type would be a compilation error
           |> expression.concat_string(module_used)
         },
       ),